test-to-com/phalcondbg/README.md

 Because it bypasses ZEPHIR's compile time type checking, which was one of the stated goals of the ZEPHIR Languange.

 **IMPORTANT:** I have not applied similar patches for Volt and Annotations Parser, BECAUSE I HAVEN'T TESTED THAT CODE.
 BUT, A SET OF SIMILAR PATCHES WILL PROBABLY BE REQUIRED in order to use Volt and Annotations Parsers withou error.

+The last important patch was to loader.zep.

+This patch just simply modifies the autoloader so that it searches for missing classes, in files, with the class name in lowercase (rather than just searching for php files whose name match the class name, case sensitive).